-Creating future possibilities for females in logistics
+Creating future possibilities for women in logistics

-Experiencing some of these women’s stories first-hand proves that – from flying planes to loading cargo – there are so many roles women can excel at in the logistics industry.
+Hearing some of these women’s stories first-hand proves that – from flying planes to loading cargo – there are so many roles women can excel at in the logistics industry.

 For more stories on diversity, equality and female entrepreneurship, keep an eye on the latest stories from our website here.